Jake Arrieta Still In Play For The Milwaukee Brewers

 — USA TODAY Sports (@usatodaysports) March 1, 2018

 Jake Arrieta is now three seasons removed from winning the National League Cy Young award.
-Arrieta’s velocity has decreased since winning the award as one of the aces of the Chicago Cubs’ pitching staff, howver, he has learned how to adjust by mixing speeds on his pitches.
+Arrieta’s velocity has decreased since winning the award as one of the aces of the Chicago Cubs’ pitching staff, however, he has learned how to adjust by mixing speeds on his pitches.

-A few subtle things could factor into just how effective Jake Arrieta can be going forward without the Cubs.
+There are a few subtle things could factor into just how effective Jake Arrieta can be going forward without the Cubs.
 Among those subtleties is where Arrieta pitches.

-Perhaps the team which can use Jake Arrieta the most is the Milwaukee Brewers.
+Perhaps the team that could use Jake Arrieta the most is the Milwaukee Brewers.
 Also, the Brewers give him a familiar stadium for Arrieta to pitch out of in Miller’s Park.

-While with the Chicago Cubs, Jake Arrieta is 4-0 at Miller’s Park.
-Despite only being considered as 90 miles north from Wrigley Field, the wind currents blow slightly differently.
+While with the Chicago Cubs, Jake Arrieta was 4-0 at Miller’s Park.
+Despite only being 90 miles north of Wrigley Field, the wind currents blow slightly differently.
 This allows many of the Brewers’ pitchers to induce ground balls versus the fly balls in Wrigley Field.

 The difference here is that one of Jake Arrieta’s struggles last season with the Chicago Cubs was the number of home runs he allowed.
 According to Baseball-Reference, Jake Arrieta gave up 23 dingers with the Cubs last season.
 That number was an increase from the 16 Arrieta allowed in 2016.
 When Jake Arrieta won the National Cy Young award only 10 of his pitches left the ballpark.

 The Milwaukee Brewers give up a lot of fly balls in the summer months, as do most MLB teams.
-Last season that was done with a pitching staff looking to prove itself.
+Last season, that was done with a pitching staff looking to prove itself.

 An idle thought.
 You have to wonder if Jake Arrieta would be ready to start the season with whatever team signs him.
 He's already missed two weeks of spring training.
 Could this throw him off?